 The parishioners of St Michael’s are an active and friendly group of Christians who enjoy the fellowship of worshipping together in the Anglican tradition and helping each other to find and grow our faith.
 We also help and support each other in our daily needs and reach out to others in the wider community.

-Mere is a small town of about 2,600 in Wiltshire, England, set in the southwestern tip of Salisbury Plain, close to the borders of Dorset and Somerset.
+Mere is a small town (many would call it a large village) of about 2,600 in Wiltshire, England, set in the southwestern tip of Salisbury Plain, close to the borders of Dorset and Somerset.
 Parts of our church building date from the 11th century, and it attracts many visitors because of its interesting architectural and historical features.

 The website tells the St Michael’s story in four main sections: